Have any questions that you would like answered in our FAQs? Submit your request here.

 Under Conn.
 Gen. Stat. § 146-9 (Rev. 2016) , any board that is not the legislative body or elected via geographical divisions, must adhere to minority party representation rules.
 This means that no Board, like the Stamford Board of Education, can have a single party control all seats.
 The law provides for how many seats the majority party can have based on the number of seats available (approximately 2/3).The Stamford Board of Education consists of 9 members elected at-large from the city.
 According to the table above, only 6 seats can be held by one party.
-In the 2019 election, there are 3 full term seats and a special election for a 1 one-year seat open.
+In the 2020 election, there are 3 full term seats and maybe a special election for a 1 one-year seat (please see local candidates for an explanation).
 Three Democrats and two Republicans are on the Board and NOT up for re-election, so what are the possibilities?